Becamex Ho Chi Minh City FC: 2002–present

 In 2002, Bình Duong Football Joint-stock Company was founded when Bình Dương was taken over by Bình Dương Television Broadcaster (BTV) and Becamex IDC, the strongest multi-industry economy corporation in Bình Dương.
 The financial backing from Becamex IDC was a huge boost for the club.

 In 2003, Becamex Bình Duong officially promoted to V-League after a convincing victory at the National First Division.
 With the emergence of talented young players, Becamex Binh Duong quickly became a new force in V-League.
 In 2007, Becamex Binh Duong officially won the V.League championship.

 On the afternoon of 17 August 2008, Vietnamese football pitches were once again bustling with matches in round 25 of 2008 season.
 Becamex Binh Duong successfully defended their championship title one round early after winning 4–0 against Boss Binh Dinh.
 With 3 consecutive victories at the end of the season to finish as V-League 2009 runners-up, Becamex Binh Duong was voted the Best Team of the Month in August by sports reporters nationwide with 42 points.
 Becamex Binh Duong continued to win the V.League championship in 2014 and 2015.

 On 14 July 2025, Becamex Binh Duong changed their name to Becamex Ho Chi Minh City.

+Becamex Ho Chi Minh City secure relegation to V.League 2 from next season after twenty two season at top tier due to worst performance in 2025–26.